OSC/ood-documentation/source/customizations.rst

 .. _disabling_applications:

-Disabling applications
+Disabling Applications
 ----------------------

 OnDemand is comprised of a few components.
 Each of which you can disable or limit access by simply changing the file permissions of the application.

-All the applications OnDemand installs are located in `/var/www/ood/apps/sys`.
+All the applications OnDemand installs are located in ``/var/www/ood/apps/sys``.
-So, for example, if you wished to disable the file browser you would simply change it's directory to 700 so it's unreadable by regular users.
+So, for example, if you wished to disable the file browser you would simply change its directory to 700 so it's unreadable by regular users.

 When this directory is unreadable by regular users, the functionality it provides will be disabled.